Eastern tree hyrax: Description

-The eastern tree hyrax is a small, rotund guinea pig-like mammal with dense, soft fur and blunt, nailed toes.
+The eastern tree hyrax is a small, rotund guinea pig–like mammal with dense, soft fur and blunt, nailed toes.
 They weigh on average 2.75 kg and have a head-body length of 470 to 558 mm.
 No tail is discernible.
 Pelage is variable, with dorsal coloration ranging from cinnamon brown to blackish, and a paler underside.
 Individuals also have a distinctive dorsal scent gland marked by a contrasting, light-colored patch of hairs.
 Considerable variation exists between subspecies as currently described.
 The rostrum is relatively long, but well-haired, unlike the related western tree hyrax.
 Individuals of this species are difficult to distinguish from the related southern tree hyrax, which was previously considered conspecific; however, the fur of southern tree hyrax is usually more grizzled.

 Behavior

 The eastern tree hyrax is solitary, living in tree holes, and communicates with other individuals via repetitive vocal calls and scent marking.
+This is a highly vocal species with numerous high energy calls that may be combined and graded.
 Most roosts are occupied by only one animal, with the exception of females with one young.
 They are skilled climbers which feed predominantly in the canopy on tree leaves, and form large middens adjacent to roost trees.
+In some locations in the coast of Kenya eastern tree hyraxes also inhabit rocky boulders and caves, that resemble rock hyrax habitats.
+In Pare Mountains Tanzania, eastern tree hyraxes are also inhabiting rocky mountain sides and caves.
+So tree hyraxes are dependent of their shelter, but they can be flexible of the form of shelter.
+Tree hyraxes feed on leaves of trees, these trees or bushes may also be small, but they do not feed on exotic trees grown in the tree plantations.

+Eastern tree hyrax is one of few species that can sing.
+Singing is most common in February and June.